suit-wg/architecture/draft-ietf-suit-architecture.md

 The overlap between the firmware update process and the bootloader functionality comes in two forms, namely

-- First, a bootloader must verify the firmware image it boots as part of the secure boot process.
+- A bootloader must verify the firmware image it boots as part of the secure boot process.
 Doing so requires meta-data to be stored alongside the firmware image so that the bootloader can cryptographically verify the firmware image before booting it to